 This algorithm records audio (or CV) to the MicroSD card as a WAV file.
-It can record mono or stereo files at 48 or 96kHz, 16 or 24 bit.
+It can record up to six channels of audio at 48 or 96kHz, 16 or 24 bit.
 It can also play previous recordings, though the various WAV playing algorithms offer many more possibilities.